marketing-factory/typo3_prometheus/PrometheusDocker/README.md

     - 'VIRTUAL_HOST=www.example.org'
 ```

-Setup the paths to your htpasswd and ssl certificates you'll setup above:
+Setup the paths to your htpasswd and ssl certificates we setup above:
 ```
 proxy:
   .